HIKESHI

 HIKESHI is a protein important in lung and multicellular organismal development that, in humans, is encoded by the HIKESHI gene.
 HIKESHI is found on chromosome 11 in humans and chromosome 7 in mice.
-Similar sequences (orthologs) are found in most animal and fungal species.
-The mouse homolog, lethal gene on chromosome 7 Rinchik 6 protein is encoded by the l7Rn6 gene.
+Similar sequences (orthologs) are found in most opisthokonts.
+The mouse homolog, lethal gene on chromosome 7 Rinchik 6 protein is encoded by the l7Rn6 gene (renamed to Hikeshi after the harmonization of human and mouse gene names).

 Gene

 HIKESHI is a protein-coding gene in Homo sapiens.
 Alternate names for the gene are FLJ43020, HSPC138, HSPC179, and L7RN6.
 Located on long arm of chromosome 11 at area q14.2, the entire gene including introns and exons is 42,698 base pairs on the plus strand.
 The mRNA of HIKESHI Variant 1 includes exons 1, 3, 4, 5, and 7 amounting to 1,183 base pairs, with base pairs 239 to 832 representing the coding regions.

-Alternative Splicing
+Alternative splicing

 Variant 1 is the longest and most common protein coding variant.
 The three other main variants use an alternate exon sequence that throws off the reading frame, causing early termination of the mRNA sequence and undergoes protein decay.
 The table below shows the different variants and exon usage.

 The four variants shown in the table above are the most common isoforms found in human cells.
 There are a total of 13 alternatively spliced sequences and three unspliced forms that utilize two alternative promoters.
 The mRNA variants differ on the combination of 8 different exons, alternate, overlapping exons, and the retention of introns.
 Besides alternative splicing, the mRNAs differ by truncation on the 3’ end.
 Variant 1 is one of ten mRNAs that has been shown to code for a protein, while the rest seem bound for nonsense mediated mRNA decay.